 At this point the reduced tuition rate of $25 per credit does not apply to fully-online classes.
 Students wishing to take an online class from Oregon Tech pay the normal tuition rate.
 Students may only enroll in classes they have the prerequisite requirements for.
 To determine the prerequisites for a class you are interested in, view the course description shown in the class schedule or college catalog.

 200 level WRI courses require Communication Department approval prior to registration.

-Student planning on registering for a math or writing course are required to take an Oregon Tech placement test located in the Student Success Center (SSC).
+Student planning on registering for a math or writing course are required to take an Oregon Tech placement test located in the Center for Academic Resources and Engagement Services (CARES).
 Schedule an appointment to take a placement exam by calling 541-885-1791.

 Students who have current Oregon Tech sticker on their ID card are able to check out materials from library, ride local transit using a special pass at a discounted rate, and have access to all open computer labs.